• Skip to primary navigation

 Hearty, healthy & filling

-Protein loaded
+Protein packed

 Lots of flavor

-No dairy, no eggs
+Meatless, no dairy, no eggs

 Gluten-free.

-How to Make the Best Veggie Burger:
+How to Make the Best Vegan Veggie Burger

-1. Start with either home cooked beans, lentils and chickpeas or use organic canned ones.
+• Start with either home cooked beans, lentils and chickpeas or use organic canned ones.
 Drain them well and lightly mash them with a potato masher.
 Since the lentils are so tiny I leave those whole so just give the beans some love.

-2. If using rehydrated soy curls or TVP, make sure to drain and squeeze as much water as possible before adding it into the mix.
+• If using rehydrated soy curls or TVP, make sure to drain and squeeze as much water as possible before adding it into the mix.

-3. Use a spatula to mix the beans together with the oats, soy curls, spices, herbs and tapioca until combined.
+• Use a spatula to mix the beans together with the oats, soy curls, spices, herbs and tapioca until combined.
 You should be able to easily make burger patties that hold together beautifully and are easy to handle.
 If you feel the mixture is on the wet side feel free to add in another 1/4 cup of oats or a sprinkling of panko bread crumbs.

 Vegan bean burgers with vegan aioli and queso.

-1. Once you make your patties you can pan sear them in a pre-seasoned cast iron skillet on medium heat until golden on both sides.
+• Cast Iron Skillet – Once you make your patties you can pan sear them in a pre-seasoned cast iron skillet on medium heat until golden on both sides.
 Use a pair of kitchen tongs and also sear the edges of the burger to seal in the juices if you like.

-2. Alternatively the patties can be baked in a 400″F oven for about 15 minutes flipping half way, or grilled directly on your outside grill.
+• Oven Bake – Alternatively the patties can be baked in a 400″F oven for about 15 minutes flipping half way, or grilled directly on your outside grill.
 Make sure your grill is nice and hot and also give your burgers a light spray of oil so they don’t stick.
 Serve on buns or between slices of this homemade bread.

-How to Make Veggie Burgers Firm:
+How to Make Firm Burger Patties

-If after mixing your patties you would like them to be more firm you can add an additional 1/4 cup of oats into the mix or sprinkle in some coarse panko bread crumbs.
+If after mixing your veggie burgers you would like them to be more firm you can add an additional 1/4 cup of oats into the mix or sprinkle in some coarse panko bread crumbs.
 Keep adding more oats or bread crumbs until desired firmness is achieved.
 It’a great idea to allow the patties to settle and cool off for a couple of minutes after cooking to firm up even more before serving.

 Best veggie burger patties ~ vegan wfpb recipe.

-• Follow the recipe and form the burger patties as instructed.
+1. Follow the recipe and form the burger patties as instructed.

-• Place on a parchment lined baking sheet in the freezer until set.
+2. Place on a parchment lined baking sheet in the freezer until set.

-• Transfer the frozen patties to a freezer proof lidded glass bowl individually wrapped in parchment paper.
+3. Transfer the frozen patties to a freezer proof lidded glass bowl individually wrapped in parchment paper.
 This will make it easy to remove them one at a time as needed.

-Toppings Suggestions:
+Toppings Ideas

 Best veggie burger patties ~ vegan wfpb recipe.